Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

     - A. EBS and S3 are accessible only to the root account owner.
     - B. The systems administrator must contact AWS Support first to activate his new IAM account.
     - C. There is not enough space in S3 to store the snapshots.
     - D. There is a non-explicit deny to all new users.
+[By default, new IAM users have no permissions, AWS IAM follows the principle of least privilege: unless you explicitly attach policies granting access, the user cannot perform any actions.]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D